goalsgame/ueimporter/ueimporter.md

 This process is very scriptable, and I wrote a commandline tool (in python) that takes care of it all.
 We at Goals hope to be able to open source this soon.

+## Parting words

+With this setup you have the power to change the engine at will, how you weild this power is up to you.

+Consider that any merge conflicts you get with new engine releases, after making local engine changes, will need to be resolved.
+This is a manual process that is hard to automate.
+In the past, when working in another big game engine, I have seen many, many, **many** dev-months been sunk into resolving merge conflicts, and follow up issues, due to local modifications, when the engine was upgraded.

+If you can, keep your engine changes small and isolated, and tag changed lines with begin/end comments.
+If a change can be done in your game module is the prefered way.

+Another good example is that you can cherry-pick fixes from Epics mainline and push directly into your own `main`.
+Later, when the fix gets included in an official release your divergence should just resolve itself in the upgrade process.

+Stay safe, take care and happy game making.